 Are Waterproof Socks Any Good?

 They should last just as long as any of your other quality walking socks, maybe even longer due to the materials used.
-How long is that exactly depends on how often you wear them.
+How long that is will depend on how often you wear them.
 From experience, I’d say several years, but again, it depends if you’re using them once a year for a few days or once a month.
 Just like any other piece of clothing, if you take care of them right and follow the washing instructions, they’ll last you a long time.

-Technically, no. Because of the 3-layer system, making them as breathable as your regular hiking socks makes it harder, however, the new advancements in technology have shown that you still get enough moisture out to keep your feet dry.
+Technically, no. Because of the 3-layer sock system, making them as breathable as your regular socks make it harder, however, the new advancements in technology have shown that you still get enough moisture out to keep your feet dry.
 Choose the correct socks for each season and you’ll find them just as good.

-I have Waterproof Shoes, do I need Waterproof Socks?
+I have Waterproof Boots, do I need Waterproof Socks?

 The simplest answer is yes.
 Even with the best pair of waterproof boots, you still want a pair of waterproof socks, depending on the activity you’re doing.
 If it’s raining, there’s always a possibility of droplets of water running down the top of your shoe and going into your socks.
 And then, there’s not much you can do about it because you need to finish your hike or activity and you might have an extra pair of socks in your bag, but won’t the same happen again?
-Better to be safe than sorry!
-It might be an investment, but as I mentioned earlier, they do last for a good amount of time.
+It might be an investment, but as I mentioned earlier, they do last for a long time.

 What does Waterproof Rating on Socks Mean?

-Everything has got a price and if you’re willing to pay more for your waterproof socks, you will get something of better quality.
+Everything has got a price and if you’re willing to pay more to keep your feet dry, then you will get something of better quality.
 It all comes down to what sport you’re doing and for how long you’ll do it.